neondatabase/website/content/static-pages/terms-of-service.md

 7.2  Open-source software licenses for components of the Neon Product released under an open source license constitute separate written agreements.
 To the limited extent that the open-source software licenses expressly supersede these Terms, the open-source licenses govern your agreement with Neon for using the components of the Neon Product released under an open-source license.

-7.3 Neon acknowledges that, as between Neon and you, you own all right, titles, and interests, including all intellectual property rights, in and to the User Data.
+7.3 Neon acknowledges that, as between Neon and you, you own all rights, titles, and interests, including all intellectual property rights, in and to the User Data.
 You hereby grant to Neon a non-exclusive, royalty-free, worldwide license to reproduce, distribute, and otherwise use and display the User Data and perform all acts with respect to the User Data as may be necessary for Neon to provide the Neon Product(s) to you.
 You may export User Data anytime through the features and functionalities made available via the Neon Product(s).

 7.4 If you or any of your teammates, employees or contractors send or transmit any communications or materials to Neon by mail, email, public repositories, telephone, social media, or otherwise, suggesting or recommending changes to the Neon IP, including without limitation, new features or functionality relating thereto, or any comments, questions, suggestions, or the like ("Feedback"), Neon is free to use such Feedback irrespective of any other obligation or limitation between the parties governing such Feedback so long as Neon does not identify you as the source of the Feedback without your prior approval.